 50% are trafficked for forced labour (the worst industries for trafficking and slavery include electronics, fishing, domestic maids).

-38 % are trafficked for forced marriage (especially selling brides to China) and 12% are trafficked for the purpose of sexual exploitation.
+38 % are trafficked for forced marriage (especially selling brides to other countries) and 12% are trafficked for the purpose of sexual exploitation.

 In every country, human traffickers are targeting the most vulnerable: women, children and refugees/migrants.
 They’re more likely to be tricked with false promises than violently forced into slavery.
 Often, they are forced to witness someone being killed or tortured, and told this will happen to them if they leave; with human trafficking, fear keeps people enslaved more than physical chains.

 Now, thanks to SIM’s new ministry For Freedom, mission partners around the world can receive training and be equipped to recognize and respond to trafficking situations they may encounter.
 For Freedom is a global ministry responsible for coordinating SIM’s response to the human trafficking happening in the communities and countries we work in.
 For Freedom sees human trafficking as ‘the exploitation of vulnerability’, and is focused on preventing human trafficking and exploitation, protecting the vulnerable, and bringing freedom to survivors.

 Sarah Scott Webb, one of SIM’s two For Freedom point people, says, “Anti-trafficking is not just about rescuing victims and restoring survivors — by focusing on preventing trafficking and protecting those most at risk, we can all play a part in stopping this, no matter what ministry context we are serving in.